 - 1. Rochdale town centre / Kingsway corridor (Policy E1/3), where we will: - a.
-Deliver new housing within Kingsway Business Park; - b.
-Maximise opportunities for new residential development in and around the town centre; and - c.
-Allow the release of land between between Oldham Road and Broad Lane for higher value housing.

-2. Sandbrook Park / Crown Business Park / Castleton corridor (Policy E3/2), where we will:
+Deliver new housing within Kingsway Business Park; and - b.
+Maximise opportunities for new residential development in and around the town centre. - 2.
+Sandbrook Park / Crown Business Park / Castleton corridor (Policy E3/2), where we will: - a.

-- a.
 Deliver new housing at Trub and on the former Woolworths Depot to compliment the corridor and support the regeneration of Castleton; and - b.
-Support the delivery of housing on other available sites to widen housing choice in a sustainable location.

-- 3. Middleton Town Centre / Oldham Road corridor (Policy E1/3), where we will: - a.
+Support the delivery of housing on other available sites to widen housing choice in a sustainable location. - 3.
+Middleton Town Centre / Oldham Road corridor (Policy E1/3), where we will:

+a.
 Deliver new housing in Middleton town centre and the regeneration area (see 7 above).